Magazine

 Inflation is the upward creep of the prices of goods and services.
 It usually happens because the demand for goods and services is rising faster than companies can produce and supply them.
 That makes them more scarce, which makes them more valuable, which pushes prices up.
 When wages don’t rise to match, that creates a decrease in purchasing power.
 (Translation: Things cost more and you’re not making more, so you can’t buy as many things.)

-Inflation is most often measured using a standard benchmark called the Consumer Price Index (CPI), which you might have heard of.
+Inflation is often measured using a standard benchmark called the Consumer Price Index (CPI), which you might have heard of.
 The CPI is calculated by looking at a standard set (“basket”) of goods (food, medical care, clothing, etc) and averaging their change in price over time.

 There’s also a measure called “core inflation,” which is basically all that stuff, minus food and energy prices.
 It can be easier to judge what’s really happening in the economy when you exclude them, because food and energy tend to be more volatile, driven by short-lived factors, and just overall less reflective of economic health.